 But does the same dynamic apply to alcohol?
 I don’t think it does.

 Don’t forget that what we’re looking at here is the reason people have for taking a drug on a regular enough basis for them to get addicted to it.
-After all, to be in a position where you take heroin, not once but several times, things may have already gone wrong, and the plan of ‘work hard at school, do well, get decent qualification and a good, stable job, then live a happy and fulfilled life’ isn’t going quite according to plan.
+After all, to be in a position where you take heroin, not once but several times, things may have already gone wrong, and the plan of ‘work hard at school, do well, get a decent qualification and a good, stable job, then live a happy and fulfilled life isn’t going quite according to plan.

-We may be happy, healthy, successful, with the key to a bright future.
+We may be happy, healthy, and successful, with the key to a bright future.
 But every time we meet friends, every time we go out with colleagues, every time we have a meal, every time we sit down after a tough day, we have a drink.
 Why?
-Well, it’s certainly not because we’re all riddled with trauma, for most of us it’s just because it’s what we do in the West, in the same way we keep our forks on our left and our knives on the right, and we wear a suit when we want to look smart, we have a drink when we’re out with friends, or when celebrating, or after a hard day.
+Well, it’s certainly not because we’re all riddled with trauma, for most of us it’s just because it’s what we do in the West, in the same way, we keep our forks on our left and our knives on the right, and we wear a suit when we want to look smart, we have a drink when we’re out with friends, or when celebrating, or after a hard day.
 It’s part of our culture.
 It’s part of who we are.

-My point is that, all things being equal, we drink.
+My point is that all things being equal, we drink.
 And we drink.
 And we drink.
 And what happens?
-Several things in fact, some physiological, some psychological.
+Several things, in fact, some physiological, some psychological.
 Let’s look at the physiological first.